 3. Not Everybody Can Handle It

-Whenever you tell someone that you work from home, they say, “Oh, you’re so lucky!”, but it’s no cakewalk.
+Whenever you tell someone that you work from home, they say, “Oh, you’re so lucky!”, but it’s not always a cakewalk.
 This is probably the biggest misconception.
 Yes, it is absolutely a luxury; however, for most people, the shine wears off pretty fast.

 It’s extremely appealing at first for obvious reasons, but at some point, you will find yourself beginning to miss going out into another location for work because when you spend every moment in the same place–eating, sleeping, working, living, without ever leaving the building–it can become very frustrating and stressful.
 It can start to feel like a cell; cabin fever especially sets in during the winter.